 - The parent is purposefully unemployed or underemployed (unless due to reasonable educational or health needs or this is a requirement for the needs of the child)

 - The parent is exempt (legally is not to pay) income tax

 - The parent lives in a country where income tax is much lower than in Canada

 - The parent appears to have diverted or hidden his or her income which would affect the level of child support

 - The parent’s property is not reasonably used to generate income

 - The parent failed to provide income information as required by the court.

-In respect of cases or situations relating to the imputing of one’s income it is imperative that the parent seek legal assistance from a lawyer who handles matters regarding Toronto divorce law.
+In respect of cases or situations relating to the imputing of one’s income it is imperative that the parent seek legal assistance from a divorce lawyer Toronto who handles matters regarding Toronto divorce law.
 This will allow him or her to receive advice on ways to deal with the imputing of income.